Register to get access to free programming courses with interactive exercises

 <button class="btn btn-order">Place an order</button>

-If mixins just add existing markup, wouldn't it make more sense to put it in a separate file and include it?
-There's an ongoing debate about this, but it's worth keeping the semantics of these constructs in mind: mixins are needed to isolate a certain piece of wrapped layout so it can be reused quickly.
-Connecting a file is required for adding large logical constructs, such as templates, scripts, objects, or arrays.
+Mixins add existing markup, so would it make more sense to put it in a separate file and include it?
+There is an ongoing debate about this, but it is worth keeping the semantics of these constructs in mind.

 If you need a wrapper for a logical component, you use a mixin, and if you want to include a template in a specific Pug file, you use the include construct.